ubuntu-Deutschland-eV/portal-kubuntu-de/content/interview-sebastian-kugler-about-kde-41.md

 []{#It.27s_an_official_goal_of_KDE_to_run_on_many_platforms._How_is_the_development_going_in_this_area.3F}

 ### [It's an official goal of KDE to run on many platforms.
-How is the development going in this area?]{.mw-headline}
+How is the development going in this area?]

 I am following the OpenSolaris development, there it's almost possible